These Garlic Roasted Mushrooms are so amazing that you absolutely have to serve them at your next party.

 Perfect with mushrooms.

-Then you let them bake untouched for 25-35 minutes.
+Then you let them bake at 400 degrees untouched for 25-35 minutes.
 It will be hard though, because the aroma of those mushrooms baking will be like heaven and they will keep calling to you.

-But as with sautéing mushrooms, the secret to caramelization is leaving the mushrooms alone for awhile after you place them in the pan so they can develop their great depth of flavor.
+But (as with sautéing mushrooms) the secret to caramelization is leaving the mushrooms alone for awhile so they can develop their great depth of flavor.
 If you move them, they won’t be as caramelized or as good.

 Once they’re finished, that’s the time to move them.
 Mix them up with that wonderful pan sauce.